tankwyn/lorx/doc/docs/types/orxCOLOR.md

 * Description:

-> check if the c memory address of this lorx userdata equals to another
+> check if the memory address of this lorx userdata equals to another

 * Params: